 Sneakers / Trainers

-If space is limited, sneakers are great for days you’re hiking.
-I’m personally in love with my pair of Vans.
-If you’re trip isn’t focused around hiking and trekking, leave the specialist footwear at home.
+If space is limited, sneakers will make do for the days you’re hiking.
+I’m personally in love with Vans and like to indulge in a pair.
+Here’s some of the most recent funky designs!

 The perfect pair of flip flops can be used to shower in communal bathrooms (nobody wants to pick up a foot fungus!), stroll along the beach, wander around town, and hit the local bars.